thoughtspot/dev-workshop/workshop.md

 * **Playground** provides a cloud-based sandbox environment to generate and test code needed to embed the ThoughtSpot Search experience, Visualizations/Liveboards that you or others on your team create, and the Full ThoughtSpot App (white labeling).

 * **Customizations** provide access to creating custom Actions that can invoke a URL or trigger a callback in your parent application, changing the Styles (look and feel) for app, visualizations, and white labeling, establish Security Settings to configure automatic authentication and query data programmatically with the REST API.

-  _Note: Customizations are only available in the paid version of ThoughtSpot and not the free trial._